Bryan Bickell: Chicago Blackhawks (2006–2016)

 After playing all 48 regular season games in the 2012–13 lockout-shortened season and recording nine goals and 14 assists for 23 points to help the Blackhawks win the Presidents' Trophy as the regular season champions, Bickell was highly productive during the 2013 playoffs.
 He scored nine goals and eight assists for 17 points in all 23 games during the postseason.
-He recorded the game-tying goal against Boston Bruins goaltender Tuukka Rask during Game 6 of the Stanley Cup Finals on June 24, 2013.
-Teammate Dave Bolland scored the go-ahead goal on Rask 17 seconds later to give the Blackawks a 3–2 victory in the game and a 4–2 victory in the series to win the Stanley Cup for the second time in four seasons.
+He recorded the game-tying goal against Boston Bruins goaltender Tuukka Rask during game six of the Stanley Cup Final on June 24, 2013.
+Teammate Dave Bolland scored the go-ahead goal on Rask 17 seconds later to give the Blackhawks a 3–2 victory in the game and a 4–2 victory in the series to win the Stanley Cup for the second time in four seasons.
 Bickell's productivity throughout the playoffs made him as a potential candidate for the Conn Smythe Trophy as the playoff MVP (which was eventually awarded to teammate Patrick Kane).
 After the playoffs were over, Bickell revealed he had played through a torn MCL that was originally sustained in Game 5 of the Western Conference Finals on June 8 against the defending Stanley Cup champion Los Angeles Kings.